imbcmdth/perka-job-api/README.md

 Take the hassle out of applying to Perka, Inc. using their super top-secret API found on http://perka.com/jobs/

-NOTE: If you use this tool, you probably don't deserve the job.

 ## Installation

 ````bash